giacoballoccu/GraphComparison/README.md

 ssh-keygen -f localkey
 ```

 6. Login to AWS and create a key pair named **amzkey** in **PEM** file format.
 Follow the guide on [AWS DOCS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair).
 Download the key and put it in the spark-terraform-master/ folder.
-Then execute this command to fix the permissions of the key:
+With a terminal located in the spark-terraform-master/ folder execute this command to fix the permissions of the key:
 ```
-chmod 500 <PATH_TO_SPARK_TERRAFORM>/spark-terraform-master/amzkey.pem
+chmod 500 amzkey.pem
 ```
-7. Open a terminal and go to the spark-terraform-master/ folder, execute the command
+7. With the same terminal from the spark-terraform-master/ folder, execute the commands
  ```
  terraform init
  terraform apply